|

 to create a permanent exhibition in the National Museum of American

 History devoted to the lives of American achievers."
+"Achievement is unquestionably good,

 as is Ms. Reynolds's desire to motivate young people.
 Nonetheless,